ag-gipp/18CicmVmext2/main.md

 As motivated in section 1, we need a math editing tool that fulfills the following requirements:

   * The tool must allow the user to augment the formulae with Wikidata items.
-  * The tool should allow to edit semantics without changing the layout.
+  * The tool should allow editing semantics without changing the layout.
   * The tool and its source code must be available under a MediaWiki compatible license.
   * The tool must not disturb current editing workflows.

 \noindent To take advantage of the related works regarding math editing, we suggest that MathML should be used as the communication standard to store and retrieve formula data from Wikidata.
-In addition to the existing Wikidata endpoints, that allow to access, store and retrieve data from Wikidata in XML, RDF and JSON(p) forms, we will establish a new interface that sends and retrieves MathML for Wikidata items with mathematical content.
+In addition to the existing Wikidata endpoints, which allow accessing, storing and retrieving of data from Wikidata in XML, RDF, and JSON(p) forms, we will establish a new interface for MathML.
-Therefore, we introduced an implicit content dictionary (called Wikidata) that allows to use any Wikidata item as content MathML symbol.
+Therefore, we introduced an implicit content dictionary (called Wikidata) that allows using any Wikidata item as content MathML symbol.
 Based on this interface, we designed a content MathML editor that uses standard conform MathML extended by the special Wikdiata content dictionary.

 \input{figVis}

-For the content MathML editor, we extend our content MathML visualization (VMEXT)~[@vmext17] so that the tree structure of the expression can not only be displayed, but also modified.
+For the content MathML editor, we extend our content MathML visualization (VMEXT)~[@vmext17] so that the tree structure of the expression can not only be displayed but also modified.
-However, we do not intend to hide the MathML format, and thus use four interlinked visualizations for a single formulae.
+However, we do not intend to hide the MathML format, and thus use four interlinked visualizations for a single formula.
 VMEXT has two visual representations, the traditional presentation rendering and the expression tree representation of the content MathML.
 Furthermore, we added interlinked source code editors for presentation and content MathML in this new version VMEXT2.
 To make this representation more explicit, we made the apply-free form, which replaces the explicit display of apply nodes by the first child, optional.
 In particular, by clicking on the apply node, the first child is expanded.
 By doing so, the user experiences a one-to-one mapping between content MathML elements.
 Any change in one representation automatically updates the other representations.
-As visualized in Figure 2, hovering over elements, e.g., probability $P$ in the screenshot, results in the highlighting of this elements in all three remaining representations.
+As visualized in Figure 2, hovering over elements, e.g., probability $P$ in the screenshot, results in the highlighting of these elements in all three remaining representations.
-In addition, popups display additional semantics.
+Also, popups display additional semantics.
 For csymbol MathML elements, this is the combination label and description from the Wikidata element.
-Especially for the Wikidata items, whose unique identifiers do not carry human readable semantics, the popup and auto completion features in the visual and source code prevent the obfuscation of the semantics by the Wikidata item IDs.
+Especially for the Wikidata items, whose unique identifiers do not carry humanly readable semantics, the popup, and the auto-completion feature in the visual and source code view prevent the obfuscation of the semantics by the Wikidata item IDs.

 ## Implementation